Ecstasy: A powerful hallucinogen

 - Significant reductions in mental abilities

-Ecstasy can also dangerously distort the brain’s chemistry.
-Prolonged usage can cause the brain to produce less serotonin.
-As a result, some studies suggest that heavy MDMA users experience extended periods of confusion, depression, and memory loss.
+Regular use of the drug can also distort the chemistry of the brain and cause it to produce less serotonin.
+As a result, some studies suggest that those into excessive MDMA use experience extended periods of confusion, depression and memory loss.
 According to a recent report, University of Liverpool researchers found that “ecstasy users showed significant reductions in the way serotonin is transported in the brain.
 This can have a particular impact on regulating appropriate emotional reactions to situations.”